KennSon16/PasswordManager/README.md

 # PasswordManager

-This is my Password manage that you can install and run locally For safety, data is stored local and nothing is present on a cloud.
+This is my Password manager that you can install and run locally For safety, data is stored local and nothing is present on a cloud.
 With this implemention we are using sodium.h to help encrypt our files.